diegojromerolopez/babik/README.md

 A Django [queryset-like](https://docs.djangoproject.com/en/2.0/ref/models/querysets/) API for [Ruby on Rails](https://rubyonrails.org/).

-**This project is not ready to use in production!**
+**This project is in alpha phase.
+User at your own risk!**

 See [Roadmap](#roadmap) to check what is keeping it from being stable.

-Contact [me](mailto:diegojromerolopez@gmail.com) if you are interested in help developing it.
+Contact [me](mailto:diegojromerolopez@gmail.com) if you are interested in helping me developing it.

 ## What's this?